What is Advaita Vedanta About?

 It may be possible but it is unlikely because truth, like anything else, is only good as one’s understanding of it.
 Therefore the teaching tradition of Vedanta has evolved.

-It requires a mature qualified mind seeking to know – and a teacher established in non-duality who can skillfully wield the means of knowledge.
+It requires a mature qualified mind seeking to know, and a teacher who understands the reality and who can skillfully wield the means of knowledge to the student.

 If we are all one, all God then the 3 worlds also seem to be very contradictory.
 If this is all Lila then everything seems rather irrelevant.